 Listen for the sizzle for the most delicious corned beef hash!

 Baking a Corned Beef Hash and Eggs Breakfast Skillet

 Corned Beef Hash is a great dish to turn into a convenient, one-pan breakfast skillet recipe.
-All you have to do is use a spoon to make shallow wells in the hash after it’s cooked, crack fresh eggs into them, and bake until the eggs are set to your liking.
+Just use a spoon to make shallow wells in the cooked hash, crack fresh eggs into them, and bake until the eggs set up to your liking.

-Making baked eggs in a breakfast skillet only takes about 14-16 minutes in a 400 degree F oven, if you like your yolks runny, like I do.
+Making baked eggs in a breakfast skillet takes less than 15 minutes in a 400 degree F oven, if you like your yolks runny, like I do.
 I love breaking the yolk open in my plate and letting it mingle with the crispy-edged hash.
 Perfection.

 Baked eggs are delicious, but the only potential drawback to the cooking technique is that you won’t get the thin, crispy edges of fried eggs.
-If that’s a deal breaker (I hear you!), this corned beef hash recipe is just as well served with eggs that have been fried in butter in a separate skillet.
+If that’s a deal breaker (I hear you!), this corned beef hash recipe is just as delicious with eggs you’ve fried in a separate skillet.